rawsrc/PhpEcho/README.md

 ```bash
 composer require rawsrc/phpecho
 ```
-**Changelog v5.4.1:**<br>
-1. Minor bugfix in method `isArrayOfPhpEchoBlocks(mixed $p)` when `$p` is an empty array

-**Changelog v5.4.0:**<br>
-1. Add new abstract class `ViewBuilder` that help to manipulate abstract views as objects

-**Changelog v5.3.1:**<br>
-1. Add option to return natively `null` when a key doesn't exist instead of throwing an `Exception` By default this option is not activated.
-To activate, use: `PhpEcho::setNullIfNotExist(true);`; to deactivate,
-use: `PhpEcho::setNullIfNotExist(false);`

-**Changelog v5.3.0:**<br>
-1. Code optimization and improvement of the parameters management
-2. The method `hasGlobalParam(string $name)` is now `static`
-3. You can now define the seek order to get the first value either from the `local` or `global` context using `getAnyParam(string $name, string $seek_order = 'local'): mixed`
-4. It's possible to set at once a parameter into the local and global context using `setAnyParam(string $name, mixed $value)`
-4. It's possible to unset at once a parameter from the local and the global context using `unsetAnyParam(string $name)`<br>
-Test files are updated

-**Changelog v5.2.1:**<br>
-1. Improving the local and global parameters' management<br>
-Add new method `getAnyParam(string $name)` that will return first the local value of the parameter if defined or the global value instead or throw finally an exception if the parameter is unknown<br>
-Offers the possibility to unset any local or global parameter using `unsetParam(string $name)` or `unsetGlobalParam(string $name)`<br>
-You can now check if a parameter is defined either in the local or global array using `hasAnyParam(string $name)`<br>
-Test files are updated

-**Changelog v5.2.0:**<br>
-1. Space is not used as directory separator anymore, the only admitted directory separator is now / (slash) Space is now preserved in the filepath.
-Everywhere you wrote for example `new PhpEcho('block dummy_block.php');`, you must replace it with `new PhpEcho('block/dummy_block.php');`
-The same thing for `$this->renderblock('block dummy_block.php');` which must be replaced by `$this->renderBlock('block/dummy_block.php');` and also for `this->renderByDefault('preloader', 'block preloader.php')` which become `this->renderByDefault('preloader', 'block/preloader.php')`
-If you have previously used a space as directory separator, you'll have to review all the view files.
-If you stayed stuck with slash (/), no problems, this upgrade won't impact your code.

-**Changelog v5.1.1:**<br>
-1. Standard helpers are now injected once automatically

-**Changelog v5.1.0:**<br>
-1. The method `getHelper(string $name): Closure` is not static anymore
-2. The equivalent static is now defined as `getHelperBase(string $name): Closure`
-3. The method `isHelper(string $name): bool` does not throw any `Exception` anymore and only returns a strict boolean
-4. Internally some code optimization and better logic segmentation: new method `getHelperDetails(string $name): array`

-**Changelog v5.0.0:**<br>
-1. Removing th constant `HELPER_BOUND_TO_CLASS_INSTANCE`, it's replaced by `PhpEcho::addBindableHelper`
-2. Removing the constant `HELPER_RETURN_ESCAPED_DATA`.
-Now, the engine is able to check when data must be escaped and preserve the native datatype when it's safe in HTML context
-2. Instead of dying silently with `null` or empty string, the engine now throws in all case an `Exception` You must produce a better code as it will crash on each low quality segment.
-3. Add new method `renderBlock()` to link easily a child block to its parent
-4. Many code improvements
-5. Fully tested: the core and all helpers have been fully tested
-6. Add new helper to the standard library `renderIfNotSet()` that render a default value instead of throwing an `Exception` for any missing key in the stored key-value pairs

-**NEW VERSION PhpEcho v5.0.0:**<br>
-This version is a major update and breaks the compatibility with the code written for the previous version of the engine.
-The changes impact mainly the code generating the helpers.
-The code for the view part of your project is not impacted by the upgrade.

 **What you must know to use it**
 1. All values read from a PhpEcho instance are escaped and safe in HTML context.